InfiniteCS/openstack_mistral/resource_optimization/README.md

        "backup_type": "once",
        "rotation":"1"
        }
 // Replace the input with valid parameters.
 In our case we used gmail smtp server  ( smtp.gmail.com:587 ) for sending mail from our gmail account.
-In order to use gmail go to this below link
+In order to use gmail go to this link
        https://www.google.com/settings/security/lesssecureapps
-Make sure that Access for less secure apps should be “**Trun on**” and use your gmail ID and password in the input parameter.
+and make sure that Access for less secure apps should be “**Trun on**” and use your gmail ID and password in the input parameter.

 ## Taking into Practical part: